earthly/website/blog/_posts/2023-08-07-understanding-monorepos.md

 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article is about the pros and cons of working with monorepos.
-If you’re currently working with a monorepo, Earthly could be a great solution to help you improve build times and create a better developer experience.
+If you're currently working with a monorepo, Earthly could be a great solution to help you improve build times and create a better developer experience.
 [Check us out](/).**

 Monorepo is more than just a trendy buzzword today, thanks to its increasing popularity and game-changing advantages.
-But if you think they’ve only been around for a few years, think again.
+But if you think they've only been around for a few years, think again.
 Big tech companies like Google have been using Monorepos since time immemorial.
 Google maintains more than 2 billion lines of code with more than hundreds of terabytes of data.
 They store all their code in a single monolithic repository and surprisingly they've been doing it since their inception.

 For most companies, the engineering overhead and extraordinary effort it takes to set up and maintain a monorepo system are not justified.
 Moreover, as they scale in size and complexity, their monorepos tend to become slow and increasingly difficult to work with.
-This is why it’s imperative to understand monorepos and how you can leverage them to have a high-performance build system that is easy to scale.
+This is why it's imperative to understand monorepos and how you can leverage them to have a high-performance build system that is easy to scale.

 So in this blog post, we'll explore the benefits of monorepos and discuss high-performance build systems like NX and Turborepo that can help you operate at the speed of Google.

 Benefits of Monorepos